leec94/SY0-701-notes/README.md

 - Incremental backup: saves only the changes made since the last backup
 - Differential backup: saves all changes made since the last full backup

+Attributes of threat actors
+- Capability: a threat actor's proficiency in devising new exploit techniques and tools.
+It can range from using commonly found attack tools to creating zero-day exploits in various systems.
+Those with the highest capabilities can even deploy non-cyber tools, such as political or military assets
+- Sophistication: the level of intricacy and advancement of a threat actor's methods and tools

 ### Security architecture
 - Proxy server: stands between the user's computer and the internet, intercepting requests and potentially reducing the public-facing attack surface by masking the internal server
 - Jump server: used as a bridge to connect to other servers or networks in separate security zones
 - Real-time Operating System (RTOS): an operating system where the processes running are deterministic and prioritize performance, used on devices like industrial equipment and automobiles. \[[Ref](https://www.professormesser.com/security-plus/sy0-501/embedded-systems/)\]

+Networking
+- Physical isolation: network design that involves using air-gapping, disconnecting cables, or locking devices to prevent unauthorized access or interference.
+It can offer benefits such as security, privacy, and reliability.
+- Logical segmentation: network design that involves dividing a network into smaller segments to improve performance and security
+- Software-defined networking (SDN): a network technology that involves dynamically configuring and managing network devices and services through software
+- Decentralization: network design that involves distributing the control and authority among multiple nodes or entities

 ### Security operations
 Types of web filters
 - Agent-based web filters: installed directly on the end-user's device, ensuring that the filtering policy is enforced consistently, whether the user is on the corporate network or working remotely \[[Ref](https://www.professormesser.com/security-plus/sy0-701/sy0-701-video/web-filtering-sy0-701/)\]